 We offer all of the courses for these programs in an asynchronous, 100% online format that enables you to earn a valuable credential on your own schedule, practically anywhere, while keeping up with your professional and personal duties.
 Many courses last just eight weeks, and you’ll learn from the same respected faculty who teach these courses on the UT Permian Basin campus.

 Individuals with mental health issues continue to be killed by police in tragic misunderstandings.
 The right training can help prevent such incidents.
-An online Bachelor of Science in Criminal Justice or Bachelor of Arts in Psychology from UT Permian Basin is a good place to start.
+An online Bachelor of Science in Criminology and Criminal Justice Studies or Bachelor of Arts in Psychology from UT Permian Basin is a good place to start.